 2. The Break

-Even though the first breakout failed, the market stayed in an upward trend, making consistently higher lows and higher highs (see the 4-hour annotated chart below).This meant that when the market broke the second time, Gabriele was confident in his view.
+Even though the first breakout failed, the market stayed in an upward trend, making consistently higher lows and higher highs (see the 4-hour annotated chart above).This meant that when the market broke the second time, Gabriele was confident in his view.
 He bought two lots at 1.16492 on Monday, September 17.

 Over the next three days, he saw profits of $1,000+ go back to even, back to $1,000, back to even — all before prices broke higher on Thursday.
 During those gyrations, he even added another lot (a buy at 1.16916).
 As the upward sloping black line indicates, there was a persistent strong trend.

 LESSON — Stay patient in a winning trade.